-Although it is a very basic tool, it is also very useful to start understanding more about a problem you want to solve, its context and multiple solutions.
+Even though it is a basic tool, it is also a very useful to start understanding more about a problem you want to solve, its context and multiple solutions.

-This tool is NOT intended to choose the best solution or the only solution to a problem, but to explore the complexity of a problem in detail.
+This tool aims not to choose the best solution or the only solution to a problem, but to explore its complexity.

 Problem: High price of drinking water in the suburbs of Yaounde (Capital of Cameroon).